yyyuanfish/russia-ukrain-war/README.md

 ## License / usage note
 This repo is intended for research and dataset building.
 Attribution labels are heuristic and auditable via `ru_ua_attribution_detail.hits`.

+---
+## Todo
+- [ ] extend to other languages (substitute the var names with `side_1`/`side_2` (?), put the country names as hyperparameters)
+- [ ] add "historical extension", i.e. so that "Russia" would be attributed not only to the Russian Federation, but also to the Russian Empire/Soviet Union